Methodologies

 URL: https://www.playerauctions.com/player-count/runescape/

-It is Steam data, and it separates that from Google Trends.
+- Uses Steam data and separates it from Google Trends.